explosion-mental/mage/README.md

 # TODO
 - custom (thumbnail) mode that has different layouts (e.g. grid)
-- Sort directory entries whether by giving `mage` a directory as an argument or by using `-r` (respecting LC)
 - Top status bar
 - Merge everything into mage.c and order functions alphabetically